 The word “walk” in this context means a person’s conduct, behavior or way of life.
 A person can walk (or live) by an evil standard or by a righteous standard.
 How we live our lives is our walk or course of life.

 Matthew 7:13–14 (NKJV) — “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
 Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.

-Walking in the Spirit means that we have chosen a way of life that is consistent with the indwelling Spirit of God who constantly guides us along the way.
-If we walk in the Spirit, then we will not do the things that come from the lust of the flesh.
+Walking in the Spirit means that we have chosen a way of life that is consistent with the indwelling Spirit of God, who constantly guides us along the way.
+If we walk in the Spirit, we will not do the things that come from the lust of the flesh.
 We can only be on one path or have one master.
 Either we are walking the way of God or the way of evil.
 It is our choice.